-The greatest use of high-temperature water and steam is in electrical power generation.
+The greatest use of high-temperature water and stream is in electrical power generation.
 Historically, fossil fuels (i.e., wood, coal, gas, and oil) were used almost exclusively to heat water and make steam until the introduction of nuclear power steam generators in the second part of the 20th century.
 The two types of power plants have much in common, but are sufficiently different to be discussed separately.
-Corrosion considerations for fossil fuel steam plants and nuclear fuel steam plants are briefly summarized below.
+Corrosion considerations for fossil fuel steam plants and nuclear fuel steam plants are briefly summarized here.

 Fossil Fuel Steam Plants

 Conventional steam generator plants or more modern cogeneration steam plants consist of many sections operating at different temperatures and pressures.
 These include:

 • Feedwater heaters with water inside and steam outside the tubes.

 • A boiler (water inside the tubes, hot combustion product gases outside), where water is heated to high temperatures under pressure and is sometimes flashed to steam.